WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 Jerry was then joined by journalist, author, and broadcaster Tim Marshall.
 Tim is an authority on foreign affairs and international diplomacy with more than 30 years of reporting experience.
 He was former Diplomatic Editor at Sky News, and prior to that worked for the BBC and LBC/IRN radio.

-Tim shares a map from his book The Future of Geography (2023, Elliott & Thompson).
-This informational graphic map illustrates the position of satellites surrounding the Earth, and features in a chapter on ‘The Era of Astropolitics’.
+Tim shared a map from his book The Future of Geography (2023, Elliott & Thompson).
+It illustrates the position of satellites surrounding the Earth, and features in a chapter on ‘The Era of Astropolitics’ - the interdisciplinary analysis of civil, commercial, military, and intelligence space activities worldwide.

 Map of satellite orbits ©Tim Marshall, courtesy of Elliott & Thompson.
 From ‘The Future of Geography’ (2023)